oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/migrate/migrate.md

 ### Objectives

-In this lab, you will:
+*In this lab, you will:*

 * Migrate the Spring Framework 5.3.x Pet Clinic sample application

 ### Prerequisites

-This lab assumes you have:
+*This lab assumes you have:*

 * Basic knowledge of Java, Maven and Git
 * Java 21 or newer (full JDK not a JRE) installed.
 * [Maven 3.6+](https://maven.apache.org/install.html) installed.

-## Task: Run the Maven command to run OpenRewrite
+## Task 1: Run the Maven command to run OpenRewrite

 For this example, we will upgrade the Spring Framework PetClinic application to run on WebLogic Server 15.1.1 with JDK 21, including Jakarta EE 9.1, Spring Framework 6.2.x and Hibernate.
 Will also automatically convert the cache from the deprecated and removed `ehcache 2.0` to Spring Native Cache.